rkishore/rkishore.github.io/_posts/2021-02-23-pets-multi-label-classification.md

 OK, good to see an empty prediction as none of the confidences are higher than 0.5.
 This image will be classified as "none-of-the-above" without setting a very high threshold.

+One more test with a grizzly bear image and we see this image is also rejected or classified as "none-of-the-above".

 ```python
 img = PILImage.create('Grizzly-on-log.jpg')
 img.show()